HATS-ICT/ml-agents-dodgeball-env-ICT/README.md

 To train DodgeBall, in addition to downloading and opening this environment, you will need to [install the ML-Agents Python package](https://github.com/Unity-Technologies/ml-agents/blob/release_18_docs/docs/Installation.md#install-the-mlagents-python-package).
 Follow the [getting started guide](https://github.com/Unity-Technologies/ml-agents/blob/release_18_docs/docs/Getting-Started.md) for more information on how to use the ML-Agents trainers.

-You will need to use either the `CaptureTheFlag_Training.unity` or `Elimination_Training.unity` scenes for training.
+You will need to use either the official Unity scenes or the eight additional scenes provided for training.
 Since training takes a *long* time, we recommend building these scenes into a Unity build.

-A configuration YAML (`DodgeBall.yaml`) for ML-Agents is provided.
+Two configuration YAML (`DodgeBall.yaml` and `DodgeBall_seperate_policies.yaml`) for ML-Agents is provided.
+The seperate policies YAML is used to train the two different types of agents; long and short-range.
 You can uncomment and increase the number of environments (`num_envs`) depending on your computer's capabilities.

 After tens of millions of steps (this will take many, many hours!) your agents will start to improve.
 As with any self-play run, you should observe your [ELO increase over time](https://github.com/Unity-Technologies/ml-agents/blob/release_18_docs/docs/Using-Tensorboard.md#self-play).
 Check out these videos ([Elimination](https://www.youtube.com/watch?v=Q9cIYfGA1GQ), [Capture the Flag](https://www.youtube.com/watch?v=SyxVayp01S4)) for an example of what kind of behaviors to expect at different stages of training.
+In our experiments, we trained agents for 20M steps to get a good understanding of learning capabilities, but this is not nearly enough to reach convergence.
+Unity trained the original (simpler) models for 160M steps.
+These extreme training times are the inspiration for this project, as new methods are needed to reduce the computational requirements of reinforcement learning projects.

 ### Environment Parameters